evilkiwi/embed/CONTRIBUTING.md

 ## Final notes

-From the TNotifier Team, thank you for considering contributing to our Open Source software - we do our best to work on and maintain anything we feel would benefit the software, as well as requests from the community, but our priority is always based on the TNotifier Ecosystem itself.
+From the Evil Kiwi Team, thank you for considering contributing to our Open Source software - we do our best to work on and maintain anything we feel would benefit the software, as well as requests from the community, but our priority is always based on the Evil Kiwi Ecosystem itself.
 Contributions are a great way to give back!